 - Crafters Caddy – This includes a little trash can and cup holder that attaches right to your table.
 I would love this for collecting all my vinyl craps!

-- DreamBox Crown with Light
+- DreamBox Crown with Light – I really wish I had one of these!

 - DreamBox Jars – These are some of my favorite accessories I have.
 They are great for storing little crafting supplies and trinkets.
 I also store things like popsicle sticks and hot glue sticks without the lids!
 16 are included with the purchase of your DreamBox.